Has it dawned on you yet that...

 When leaders want to enhance their skills, some prefer to overcome weaknesses, and some prefer to ehance strengths.
 Most decide to do a little bit of both.
 Read about what you should consider doing!

-"Paradigm Shifts--An Explanation for Fresh Success?"
+"Paradigm Shifts--An Explanation for Fresh Success"

 "Paradigm Shifts--Teaching Leaders"